-Since Libby started school, reading has become part of our morning routine.
+Since Libby started school, reading has become part of our routine.
 She brings a book home every day and we sit together to read it.
 There was a stage where it was a bit of a chore.
 She’d moved on from the simple books she used to read to ones with a more exciting story.
 But they were also longer and more difficult to read.

 The turning point

 Before Easter, we saw Libby’s teacher for a parents evening.
 Libby had slipped from being in an advanced reading group, to being slightly behind where she should be.
 So, I decided we needed to do more at home.
 We worked on her digraphs and high frequency words.
 And it paid off.
 Reading became easier again and her school report showed that she was at the expected level for her age.

 But then came the summer holidays.
 Six weeks of either battling with her to get her to read regularly, or accepting that her reading would slip again.
 But luckily, Reading Eggs stepped in to help us out.

 Reading Eggs is, quite simply, the fun way to read.
 It was developed collaboratively between teachers, web developers, educational writers and animators.
 The end result is a colourful, exciting online programme that combines games with learning.

 I remember the sense of achievement I felt when I got to the end of a book as a child.
 But Libby isn’t quite at that stage with her reading.
 And yet, she needs to feel like she is achieving something.
 It’s what keeps her interested.
 And this is exactly what Reading Eggs offers.